-Stock options and RSUs are part of the equity compensation program for many of our employees.
+Stock options and restricted stock units are part of the equity compensation program for many of our employees.
 Equity awards have historically been granted in approximately 18 to 24 month cycles.
 Grant approval for executive officers occurs at meetings of the Board of Directors.
 Because of the more lengthy process for determining executive equity grants, executive equity grants are not always made at the same time as grants to all other eligible employees.
 The timing of grants is not coordinated with the release of material non-public information.
-Stock option awards are made at fair market value on the date of grant (as defined under our equity plan) and awards of RSUs are made in accordance with the terms of our equity plan.
-The Compensation and Human Resources Committee is currently examining alternative cycle times between equity grants to potentially more closely align our equity compensation program with the market practices.
+Stock option awards are made at fair market value on the date of grant (as defined under our equity plan) and awards of restricted stock units are also made in accordance with the terms of our equity plan.
+The Compensation and Human Resources Committee is currently examining alternative cycle times between equity grants to potentially more closely align our equity compensation program with predominant market practices.

-In addition to grants made each year to our current employees, stock option and RSU grants are made during the year to newly-hired employees as part of the in-hire package, as well as to existing employees for purposes of retention or in recognition of special achievements.
-In order to address the need to grant options at multiple times during the year, the Compensation and Human

-Resources Committee has delegated authority to the company's Chief Executive Officer, President and Vice President of Human Resources to make grants to employees other than Section 16 officers, subject to certain guidelines and an overall share limitation.
+In addition to grants made each year to our current employees, stock option and restricted stock unit grants may also be made during the year to newlyhired employees as part of the in-hire package, as well as to existing employees for purposes of retention or in recognition of special achievements.
+In order to address the need to grant options at multiple times during the year, the Compensation and Human Resources Committee has delegated authority to our Chief Executive Officer, President and Vice President of Human Resources to make grants to employees other than executive officers, subject to certain guidelines and an overall share limitation.
 These senior executives are each authorized to identify the award recipient and the number of shares subject to the option grant; the Compensation and Human Resources Committee sets all other terms of the awards.
-Grants made by these senior executives under delegation of authority from the Compensation and Human Resources Committee are generally made once a quarter.
-In addition, we do not grant re-load options, make loans to executives to exercise stock options, or grant stock options at a discount.
+Grants made by these senior executives under delegation of authority from the Compensation and Human Resources Committee are generally made once per quarter.
+We do not grant "re-load" options, make loans to executives for any purpose, including to exercise stock options, nor do we grant stock options at a discount.